Table of Contents

 Implanted artificial cardiac valves can mechanically damage the thrombocytes and, thus, alter the blood count.
 Also, extracorporeal exchange measures like dialysis or heart-lung-machines show a similar effect.

 Thrombocytopenia often occurs in the context of splenomegaly.
-On the one hand, the spleen makes for pooling of the thrombocytes and simultaneously causes increased degradation.
-Compared to the synthesis disorders in the bone marrow, also all cell lines are mostly affected.
-Thrombotic microangiopathy or the hemolytic-uremic syndrome also lead to thrombocytopenia via the development of thrombi rich in thrombocytes with microangiopathy.
+On one hand, the spleen makes for pooling of thrombocytes and simultaneously causes increased degradation.
+Compared to synthesis disorders in the bone marrow, all cell lines are mostly affected.
+Thrombotic microangiopathy or the hemolytic-uremic syndrome also leads to thrombocytopenia via development of thrombi rich in thrombocytes with microangiopathy.

-Blood taking technique can lead to false conclusions and make you suspect thrombocytopenia.
-Due to EDTA-agglutinins or cold agglutinins, very low thrombocyte counts can be written on the laboratory printout, without your patient showing clinical symptoms.
-Before you inform the chief resident or even give your patient a well-meant therapy, you should at first take another, sovereign blood sample and send it in; this time, preferably in citrate-blood.
+Blood testing techniques can lead to false conclusions and make you suspect thrombocytopenia.
+Due to EDTA-agglutinins or cold agglutinins, very low thrombocyte counts can be written on the laboratory printout, without the patient showing clinical symptoms.
+Before you inform the chief resident or even take your patient for a therapy session, you should at first take another, sovereign blood sample and send it to the laboratory for testing; this time, preferably in citrate-blood.

 Signs and Symptoms of Thrombocytopenia

 Clinical presentation of thrombocytopeniaClinically, thrombocytopenia becomes relevant at values of under 80,000/µl since increased bleeding tendency has to be assumed at this level, as long as no functional disorder of the thrombocytes (thrombocytopathy) is present.
 The classic characteristic of thrombocytic bleedings are petechiae, which develop at thrombocyte counts of under < 50,000/µl.
-Depending on the underlying disease, further symptoms can be manifold and heterogeneous.
-You have to ask all the more exactly for the possible clinical manifestation of a suspected underlying disease in the event of detected thrombocytopenia.
+Depending on the underlying disease, further symptoms can manifold and are heterogeneous in nature.
+You have to seek the exact cause of the clinical manifestation of a suspected underlying disease in the event of detected thrombocytopenia.